 Valproic acid is metabolized predominantly by the liver and may undergo some degree of enterohepatic recirculation.
 The elimination half-life is 5–20 hours (average, 10.6 hours).
 In overdose, the half-life may be prolonged to as long as 30 hours (there are case reports of up to 60 hours, but this may have been due to delayed absorption).
 A level exceeding 1,000 mg/L may not drop into the therapeutic range for at least 3 days.
 In addition, active metabolites (eg, the neurotoxic 2-en-valproic acid and the hepatotoxic 4-en-valproic acid) produced via beta-oxidation and omega-oxidation pathways may contribute to prolonged or delayed toxicity.

 The usual daily dose for adults is 1.2–1.5 g to achieve therapeutic serum levels of 50–150 mg/L, and the suggested maximum daily dose is 60 mg/kg.
 Acute ingestions exceeding 200 mg/kg are associated with a high risk for significant CNS depression, and ingestions exceeding 400 mg/kg are associated with coma, respiratory depression, cerebral edema, and hemodynamic instability.
 The lowest published fatal dose is 15 g (750 mg/kg) in a 20-month-old child, but adult patients have survived after ingestions of 75 g.

 Acute ingestion commonly causes GI upset, variable CNS depression (confusion, disorientation, obtundation, and coma with respiratory failure), and occasionally hypotension with tachycardia and a prolonged QT interval.
-The pupils may be miotic, and the presentation may mimic that ...
+The pupils may be miotic, and the ...